chaos-mesh/chaos-mesh/doc/DEVELOP.md

 # Development Guide

-This guide prepares you for the development of Chaos Mesh™ from scratch.
+This guide prepares you for the development of Chaos Mesh from scratch.
 Before you get started, it is recommended you get familiar with the project through the following materials:

 - [README](./README.md)